 My lame country joke went over their heads.

-“Seriously, I need this group to screw my head back on after yesterday’s events, which I know will require deep penance when I say confession.”
+“Seriously, I need this group to screw my head back on after yesterday’s events.
+I know it will require deep penance when I say confession.”

 “You still go to confession?” a voice in the back called out.

 “Yeah.
-I have Father Frank, a Franciscan who believes the love between my boyfriend and me is natural, which makes it pure and innocent even when we tell him how we go at each other.”
+I have Father Frank, a Franciscan who believes the love between my boyfriend and me is natural.
+It makes it pure and innocent even when we tell him how we go at each other.”

 Several were shocked.
 Others started laughing.
 Father Luke looked perturbed.
 I realized he expected a lecture about Jace’s Place.

 “Enough about me.
 You guys want to hear about Teen Jesus, right?”

 I saw the open-hearted glow appear above many of the attendees, as well as Father Luke.
 If this were a kids group, I’d invoke the ‘Jesus in your heart’ routine.
 With young adults I felt I should try to bamboozle them into implicitly trusting me right away.
 Jace looked disappointed.
 My heart told him to be patient.